travisseymour/EPICpy/CONTRIBUTING.md

 Squashing is not required, but if you are liberal with commits, you might consider the work required by the maintainers to read through 40 commits to understand a single pull-request.

+# Communicating With Us

+Feel free to comment on code or discuss issues with EPICpy's current operation (or request features) on the repository's Issue Tracker.
+For more general points and conversations, please use the Discussion page.
+We may move topics posted on either page to the other one if we feel a topic has either been misplaced, or the discussion evolves to the point where it would be better hosted on the other.